I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 My Dearest Caelen,

-You are and will always be my dearest friend.
-I shall ever hold you in the highest esteem for your loyalty..
+You are and will always be a person I cherish.
+Ever must I hold you in the highest esteem for your loyalty.

 I bring you joy and cheerful news from London.
-You were right—I was the catch of the Season.
-I have accepted the hand of a friend of my father's.
+You were right—I am the catch of the Season and have accepted the hand of an acquaintance of my father’s.

 We leave soon to call on my husband’s aunt, then tour Cornwall on the way to my new home.

-My husband has said we may attend the Basildon Park ball this summer, so I believe we can meet in the future—amicably.
+My husband has said we may attend the Basildon Park ball this summer, so I believe we can part on civil terms, should we cross paths again.

 Your friend,